smol-ai/developer/readme.md

 I'm actively seeking more examples, please PR yours!

-sorry for the lack of examples, I know that is frustrating but I wasnt ready for so many of you lol
+sorry for the lack of examples, I know that is frustrating but I wasn't ready for so many of you lol

 ## major forks/alternatives